 But the episode is popular with many of us on the pro-science side, and I have tweeted when the episode is on a rerun somewhere.
 So let’s look into the legal liability for an anti-vaccine parent whose child infects others.

-I have often wondered if there was a legal consequence for not vaccinating a child.
+I have often wondered if there was a legal liability for anti-vaccine parents.
 There are cases here and there where courts have found parent(s) who do not vaccinate their children to have violated laws.
 In a case in Ohio in 2012, a court ruled against a mother who refused to vaccinate her child, she claimed a First Amendment protection to practice a religion which she believed allowed her to not vaccine her child.
 The state took custody of her children, subsequently vaccinating them, and she lost all of her court cases against the state of Ohio.
-But this wasn’t quite a criminal case against the abusive mother, it was more that not vaccinating was included in the list of items which showed the state department of child protection, and subsequently the courts, that she was an unfit mother.
+But this wasn’t quite a criminal case against the abusive mother, it was more than not vaccinating that was included in the list of items that showed the state department of child protection, and subsequently, the courts, that she was an unfit mother.

 In July 2013, Dorit Rubinstein Reiss, a professor of law at the University of California Hastings College of the Law, published an article in the Cornell Journal of Law and Public Policy that specifically addressed legal issues that might be considered in compensating individuals who contracted vaccine-preventable diseases directly from children whose parents refused to vaccinate them for non-medical reasons.